Julio Arca: International career

 Arca was the captain of the Argentina Youth Team which featured players like Javier Saviola, Nicolás Burdisso and Maxi Rodríguez in the same squad.
 He won his only U21 cap in a 1–0 friendly defeat to England on 22 February 2000.
 During his playing time at Argentina Youth Team, Arca said he learned under José Pékerman, who at the time was in charge of Argentina's youth sides.

 After his successful first season in the Premier League with Sunderland, Arca captained the Argentina Under-20 team which won the FIFA U-20 World Cup tournament in Buenos Aires, Argentina.
 They beat the Ghana U-20 team 3–0 in the final to win their fourth title.
 Earlier in the season he had been a part of the U20 team which had finished as runners-up in the 2001 South American U20 Championship.
 During which, Arca scored twice for the international side.

 Three years later in 2004, Arca was expected to be called up for the Summer Olympic qualification.
 But Sunderland refused to allow him to play in the qualification, citing his commitment to the club.
 He was expected to be included in the Argentina U23 squad at the 2004 Summer Olympics.
 Despite hopes of getting called, it was later announced that he was not included in the Argentina's squad for the Olympic Games.
 Although Arca expressed his disappointment of not being included, he accepted the decision being made and would focus on his commitment at Sunderland.
 Three years later, Arca said that he hope he would receive a call-up from the senior team; using then Premier League players Carlos Tevez and Javier Mascherano as example.

+Coaching career

+On 27 April 2023, Arca was appointed manager of his former club South Shields following the club's promotion to the National League North.
+On 27 December 2023, Arca was sacked by the club after a poor run of form.
+A 3–1 home defeat to local rivals Blyth Spartans proved the final straw for Arca as his side slipped to 8th in the table, marking their sixth game without a win.